MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-recover-from-usb-pipe-errors.md

-title: How to recover from USB pipe errors ms.date: 04/20/2017 ms.localizationpriority: medium
+title: How to recover from USB pipe errors ms.date: 04/20/2017 ms.localizationpriority: medium ms.custom: contperf-fy21q3
 ---

 # How to recover from USB pipe errors

+> [!NOTE]
+> This article is for device driver developers.
+If you're experiencing difficulty with a USB device, please see [Troubleshoot common USB problems](https://support.microsoft.com/windows/troubleshoot-common-usb-problems-5e9a9b49-ad43-702e-083e-6107e95deb88)

 This topic provides information about steps you can try when a data transfer to a USB pipe fails.
 The mechanisms described in this topic cover abort, reset, and cycle port operations on bulk, interrupt, and isochronous pipes.